Edward, My Son

 Edward, My Son is a 1949 British drama film directed by George Cukor for MGM-British Studios that stars Spencer Tracy and Deborah Kerr.
 The screenplay by Donald Ogden Stewart is based on the 1947 play of the same title by Noel Langley and Robert Morley.
+The title character is never seen in the movie and montages of celebratory cakes show the passage of time.

 Plot

-Canadian Arnold Boult (Spencer Tracy) and his wife Evelyn (Deborah Kerr) are celebrating the first birthday of their son Edward (who is never seen in the film) with their friend, physician Larry Woodhope (Ian Hunter), in their London home shortly after World War I. Arnold is about to embark upon a new career in finance with Harry Simpkin (Mervyn Johns), who has been released from prison after serving time on fraud charges.
+Canadian Arnold Boult and his wife Evelyn are celebrating the first birthday of their son Edward (who is never seen in the film) with their friend, physician Larry Woodhope, in their London home shortly after World War I. Arnold is about to embark upon a new career in finance with Harry Simpkin, who has been released from prison after serving time on fraud charges.

 Five years later, Edward is diagnosed with a serious illness requiring a costly operation abroad.
 With his retail credit business doing poorly, Boult decides to burn down the building in order to finance the surgery with the insurance money.
-Despite reservations about his partner's scheme, Harry goes along with the plan.
+His partner, Simpkin, goes along with the plan despite reservations about the scheme.

 As the years pass, Boult evolves into a wealthy, titled financier who will do anything to protect his son.
 When Edward is threatened with expulsion from his prep school, Lord Boult assumes its mortgage.
 Time passes, and Evelyn confides in Larry her concern that Edward drinks too much and appears to have no sense of morality.
 Larry strongly suggests that something be done to control Edward, but Lord Boult feels the young man can do no wrong.

-Having served another sentence for fraud, Harry comes to Boult and asks for a job.
-When he is put off, Harry commits suicide by leaping from the roof of his former partner's office building.
-When the police investigate, Boult's secretary Eileen Perrin (Leueen MacGrath) lies that Harry did not come to the office that day.
+Having served another sentence for fraud, Harry Simpkin comes to Boult and asks for a job.
+When Boult puts him off, he commits suicide by leaping from the roof of his former partner's office building.
+When the police investigate, Boult's secretary, Eileen Perrin, lies that Harry did not come to the office that day.
 She and Boult become lovers.